rogervinas/top-5-server-side-kotlin-frameworks-2022/quarkus-app/README.md

 ## Testing the endpoint

-We can test the endpoint this way:
+We rename the original `GreetingResourceTest` to `GreetingControllerTest` and we modify it this way:
 ```kotlin
 @QuarkusTest
 @TestHTTPEndpoint(GreetingController::class)